brmson/yodaqa/README.md

 We use its RDF export with SPARQL endpoint, running on infrastructure provided by the author's academic group (Jan Šedivý's 3C Group at the Dept. of Cybernetics, FEE CTU Prague).
-If the endpoint is not available for some reason, you can also disable Freebase usage by commenting out the fbo.query() line in the code of:
+If the endpoint is not available for some reason, you can also disable Freebase usage by editing the method getConceptProperties() (instructions inside) of:

 	src/main/java/cz/brmlab/yodaqa/pipeline/structured/FreebaseOntologyPrimarySearch.java